 - Dig in and find the place where you hear the truth you fear behind their words.
 Recognize the words as part of the negative identity you carry… alongside the one you allow others to see.

 - Recognize that what the words say about you is just a story related to the past.
 Today you are different.

 - From another angle…If you were trying to defend something what would it be?
 Do you really need to defend it?
 Could you let that go?

 - Develop a mantra to have on hand when anyone tries to engage your negative identity (the story) rather than the truth of who you are.

 I’ll give you an example,

 I have an acquaintance who used to push my “incompetence” button, especially in areas where I already struggled to feel competent.
 With his questions and comments, he always had a way of making me feel like I didn’t know what I was doing.
 Around him, I felt like an imposter.
 I had been living with this “not good enough” story for years.
 I grew up in a home where excellence was drilled into our heads.
 Mistakes weren’t allowed.
 Less than perfect wasn’t ever enough.
-My self-worth can still get tangled up with too high expectations.
+It became easy for people like him to trigger my fears about failing.

-Over time, I’ve had to redefine competence in order to give myself freedom from my parents’ expectations.
-I didn’t want to live my life from a place of fear, constantly dreading the idea that I might make a mistake.
+Over time, I’ve had to redefine competence in order to give myself freedom from my expectations of the past.
+I didn’t want to live my life from in fear, constantly dreading the idea that I might make a mistake.
 My spiritual path taught me that I was more than my experiences or my mistakes.
-So now I give myself permission to be wrong sometimes, and make mistakes when I need to, knowing these things don’t make me incompetent, they show that I am learning.
+So now I give myself permission to be wrong sometimes and make mistakes when I need to, knowing these things don’t make me incompetent, they show that I am learning.

 Can you think of a time when someone made you feel “less than.”
 Can you use this five-step process to heal what’s underlying the trigger they use to taunt you?
-If you care to share, what’s your Mantra, the one that makes you feel whole?
+If you care to share, what’s your Mantra, the one that makes you feel whole and powerful?